Keep Your NotebookLM Sources Up to Date

 - A Google Doc you're tracking gets revised by a collaborator, but NotebookLM is analyzing the version from two weeks ago

-- A research paper preprint is revised with new results, but your notebook has the first draft
+- A Google Slides presentation is edited before a meeting, but your notebook has the previous draft

 In each case, NotebookLM's AI is giving you answers based on outdated information — and unless you manually check every source, you won't know.